allisterb/ec3115/docs/prompts.md

  ````
- You are a university lecturer on monetary economics.
-Read the PDF files @ec3115/SubjectGuide/EC3115\ -\ Ch\ 8\ Classical\ models\ and\ monetary\ policy-1.pdf and @ec3115/Books/mccallum-pages-1.pdf   and @ec3115/Books/mccallum-pages-2.pdf and @ec3115/Books/hargreaves-pages-1.pdf and @ec3115/Papers/plosser.pdf and @ec3115/Papers/long.pdf  and @ec3115/Papers/kydland1.pdf
+ YYou are a university lecturer on monetary economics.
+R@ec3115/SubjectGuide/EC3115\ -\ Ch\ 8\ Classical\ models\ and\ monetary\ policy-1.pdf and @ec3115/Books/mccallum-pages-1.pdf   and @ec3115/Books/mccallum-pages-2.pdf and @ec3115/Books/hargreaves-pages-1.pdf and @ec3115/Papers/plosser.pdf and @ec3115/Papers/long.pdf  and @ec3115/Papers/kydland1.pdf.
- Generate a set of 50 multiple-choice quiz questions to help me prepare for my EC3115 exam on the subject of "Classical models and monetary policy".
+ Generate a set of 100 flashcards to help me prepare for my EC3115 exam on the subject of "Classical models and monetary policy".
 The questions should cover the following topics:
  * describe how, in the classical economy, output is determined by the factor markets
  * describe and discuss the effects of monetary policy, with reference to the effects of
  * money on nominal variables such as prices and nominal wages, and on real variables such as employment
  * describe what business cycle models are and what they try to do * list and explain the workings behind, the flexible price models where money has real effects.

- The quiz questions and answers should be statically stored using HTML elements, not in JavaScript strings or HTML attribute values.
- Allow the user to select an answer using radio buttons, and then the quiz will show if the user's answer is correct or not, together with the correct answer.
- Include a detailed explanation with each answer.
- The explanation should also include the sources used for the answer.
- Store the user's answers in cookies so that they can resume the quiz if they leave the page.
- Provide a button at the end of the quiz to allow the user to clear the stored answers.
+ The flashcards should be an interactive HTML page and display as a slideshow moving left-to-right.
  Use LaTeX and the MathJax library for math equations.
+ LaTeX equations in cards should render inline.
+ The flashcard questions and answers should be stored statically using HTML elements, not as JavaScript strings or HTML attribute values.
+ Allow the user to flip a card by either pressing a button or clicking on the card itself.
+ Each flashcard answer should be as detailed as possible and include the sources used to generate the answer.
-Save the quiz to the file ec3115\ch8-quiz-mc-1.html as an interactive HTML page.
+ Save the flashcards to the file ec3115\ch8-flashcards-1.html
  ````